Destination The Nordics: Small, but “beautiful.”

 Cost of doing business

 It is simple, but expensive to do business in the Nordics.
 Labour costs are very high.
-That’s a huge advantage for software companies providing business process or personal productivity improvement.
+That’s a huge advantage for software companies providing business process or personal productivity improvements.
 Because of the high labour cost both the private sector and the governments are investing heavily in solutions where we can produce more with less.
 Personal taxes are very high in the Nordics and so are sales taxes.
 Well, taxes, in general, are horrendous in the Nordics, but not without a reason.
 The standard of living is very high not only for the few but for the majority of the population.

 Just as the cost of doing business is high so is the general price level.
 Customers are prepared to pay premium prices if you can deliver productivity improvement and quality.